CookedLobster/infosec-docs/docs/injection/ssti.md

 ---
 sidebar_position: 1
+title: Server Side Template Injection
 ---

-# Server Side Template Injection

 `SSTI` Occurs when a User is able to pass in a parameter that can control the **Template Engine** that is running on the Server.